Russians seethe over Western snub of war anniversary parade

 Ukrainian President Petro Poroshenko will not attend.
 Trust is so low that Kiev will have tens of thousands of police on guard for fear of an attack by separatists or Russian agents during its own World War Two commemorations.

-In Russia, blockbuster war films have hit cinemas and anniversary photographs and posters are plastered across Moscow to honour the Soviet victims of World War Two, widely estimated at 27 million people.
+In Russia, blockbuster war films have hit cinemas and anniversary photographs and posters are plastered across Moscow to honor the Soviet victims of World War Two, widely estimated at 27 million people.

 Some state television presenters wear the St George ribbon, a 19th century bravery award that is worn in Russia to show patriotism over the Ukraine crisis.